-IN THE FACE OF ISIS, COMPETITION WINNING LGBT SCRIPT 'FRIENDS' BEGINS PRE-PRODUCTION IN KURD
+IN THE FACE OF ISIS, COMPETITION WINNING LGBT SCRIPT 'FRIENDS' BEGINS PRE-PRODUCTION IN KURDISTAN

 'In an idyllic remote countryside in mountainous Kurdistan, three young boys' peaceful routine is threatened by the arrival of a man on the verge of suicide.'